 Users that have login issues that cannot be alleviated through the self-service functionalities should contact their Application's Tier 1 Help Desk for assistance.

-Application Access & New IDM User Interface (UI)
+Application Access & The IDM User Interface (UI)

-If you access your application by entering the application’s URL directly into your browser then your user experience will change slightly, as you will now conduct role and profile management activities in the new IDM UI.
+Users conduct role and profile management activities within the new IDM UI.
 Please bookmark the IDM UI URL so that you can update your IDM account (add new MFA devices, change password, etc.) and request additional application roles.

 CMS IDM User Interface: https://home.idm.cms.gov/